lundkvistbenjamin/edu-autofe/README.md

 - 5-fold cross-validation
 - Transformation candidates are randomized for time-limited runs

+## Acknowledgments

+This README was formatted with assistance from Claude AI (Anthropic).

 ## License

 MIT License - see [LICENSE](LICENSE) file for details.